akeneo/pim-community-dev/UPGRADE-1.5.md

  - From Oro/Bundle/LocaleBundle, move UTCDateTimeType in Akeneo/Bundle/StorageUtilsBundle
  - From Oro/Bundle/LocaleBundle, move DateRangeType and DateTimeRangeType in Pim/Bundle/FilterBundle
  - Remove Oro/Bundle/LocaleBundle
+ - From Pim/Bundle/TranslationBundle, move translations models to our new component

 TODO:
  - Akeneo vs Pim namespace to discuss
  - From Oro/Bundle/TranslationBundle, move dump command & controller in our new bundle
  - Remove Oro/Bundle/TranslationBundle
- - [WIP] From Pim/Bundle/TranslationBundle, move translations models to our new component
  - From Pim/Bundle/TranslationBundle, move form, DI, etc in Pim/Bundle/EnrichBundle

 ## Versioning Bundle & Component [WIP]